-Marriott Bonvoy Research: South Africans Plan More Holidays In 2026 With Artificial Intelligence (AI), Lux-Scaping And Passion Pursuits On The Rise
+Marriott Bonvoy Research: South Africans Plan More Holidays in 2026 with Artificial Intelligence (AI), Lux-Scaping and Passion Pursuits on the Rise

 Travellers are also making smart use of loyalty programmes to maximise value: 42% say hotel loyalty programmes influence where they stay (compared to 32% across EMEA), while 27% would go ahead and book, if they could earn loyalty points.

-South Africans are equally focused on maximising experiences once travelling.
-'Country hopping' – visiting multiple countries on one trip – is on the rise, with 45% saying they will 'probably' or 'definitely' do this next year, increasing to 52% among Gen Z.
+South Africans are equally focused on maximising experiences once travelli‘g.
+‘Country h’p–ing’ – visiting multiple countries on–one trip – is on the rise, with 45% sayin‘ they wi’l …#8216;probably…#8217; or ‘definitely’ do this next year, increasing to 52% among Gen Z.

 Sustainability Continues to Shape Decisions